MSCI-245-S20/MySQL-What_is_a_database/.guides/content/Query-operators-table-c3aa.md

 | OR       | Displays a record if either the first condition OR the second condition is true |

-How about getting some _DATE_ datatype from the `basic_info` table of the `people` database by using the _greater than_ query operator?

 All right!
-Get your hands to code in the next section.
+Let's practice some more in the next section.